RKMlab/perf/README.md

   -o <FILE>, --output <FILE>
                         Output file name.
 Default: Input file name + _perf.tsv -a, --analyse         Generate a summary HTML report.
+  -l <INT>, --min-length <INT>
+                        Minimum length cutoff of repeat -u INT or FILE, --min-units INT or FILE
+                        Minimum number of repeating units to be considered.
+                        Can be an integer or a file specifying cutoffs for different motif sizes.
   -rep <FILE>, --repeats <FILE>
                         File with list of repeats (Not allowed with -m and/or -M)